yabetse-geb/ShutEyeShowdownConcept_backend/design/concepts/api-generation.md

 - A `SleepSlot` must exist for the user on the specified date.

 **Effects:**
 - The `bedTimeSuccess` status is updated for the user's `SleepSlot` on the given date.
-Success is true if the reported time is before or at the target bedtime.
+Success is true if the absolute difference between the reported time and target bedtime is within the tolerance (toleranceMins) specified in the SleepSlot.
 - Returns the boolean success status.

 **Request Body:**